beancount/docs/docs/beancount_language_syntax.md

 ### Accounts<a id="accounts"></a>

 Beancount accumulates commodities in accounts.
 The names of these accounts do not have to be declared before being used in the file, they are recognized as “accounts” by virtue of their syntax alone[^1].
-An account name is a colon-separated list of capitalized words which begin with a letter, and whose first word must be one of five account types:
+An account name is a colon-separated list of components whose first component must be one of five account types:

     Assets Liabilities Equity Income Expenses